rainforestapp/github-chrome/README.md

 Then, install the extension

-- Open Chrome's extension tab by clicking: chrome://extensions
+- Open Chrome's extension tab by visiting chrome://extensions
 - Check "Developer mode" is ticked
 - Click "Load unpacked extension..."
 - Select the root of the cloned repository